kiriti999/questions/test/nodejs/node-theory.md

   https://www.tutorialspoint.com/nodejs/nodejs_streams.htm

   Streams are objects that let you read data from a source or write data to a destination in continuous fashion.
-In

   Each type of Stream is an EventEmitter instance and throws several events at different instance of times.
 For example, some of the commonly used events are:
     data − This event is fired when there is data is available to read.